 The Modern Art Museum of Fort Worth

-The building was completed and opened to the public in 2002, and the facade is a mixture of aluminum and glass.
 Zahner was responsible for engineering, fabricating, and installing the aluminum facade.
-Thick plates of aluminum are a signature style of the architect Tadao Ando, and the surface is used throughout the building.
+Heavy plates of aluminum are a signature style of the architect Tadao Ando, and the surface is used throughout the building.

 The facade design used was a Zahner patented Inverted Seam wall panel serving as a pressure equalized rainscreen.
-The natural aluminum surface was bead-blasted and clear anodized in a custom alloy designed for the architect by Zahner.
+The natural aluminum surface was bead-blasted and clear anodized in a custom.
 The aluminum panels were specially cast to achieve a highly consistent anodized finish.
 The 5mm thick plates are five feet and width by as long as 25' in length.